llIllIllIlllIll/SE100-HWnan/README.md

 ## About this homework
 The index.html and js files are homework from a javascript tutorial book.
 SpecRunner.html is a demo given by Jasmine tutorial and applied to my own code.
 ## How to use
 [index.html](index.html) shows you a front-end application which allows you to enter username and password for a new account.
-[SpecRunner.html](SpecRunner.html) shows you the result of unit test on function checkUsername(), which warns you when username is less than 5 characters.
+[SpecRunner.html](SpecRunner.html) shows you the result of unit test on function checkUsername(), which warns you when username is less than 5 characters, and when password is less than 6 characters or it does not contain uppercase letter, lowercase letter and number at the same time.